eltonsst/scala-chess/README.md

 - For pieces other than the knight disallow the move if there are any other pieces in the way between the start and end square.
 - If a move ends with a player’s king under attack that is “check”
 - A player cannot end their own move in check
-- If a player starts their move in check this should be displayed as “in check”
+- If a player starts their move in check this should be displayed as “in check”.

 ## Solution

 First of all, I started by defining types: